facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-A Fabric Component is a UI component rendered on the screen using the [Fabric Renderer](https://reactnative.dev/architecture/fabric-renderer).
-Using Fabric Components instead of Native Components allows us to reap all the [benefits](./why) of the **New Architecture**:
+A Fabric Native Component is a Native Component rendered on the screen using the [Fabric Renderer](https://reactnative.dev/architecture/fabric-renderer).
+Using Fabric Native Components instead of Legacy Native Components allows us to reap all the [benefits](./why) of the **New Architecture**:

 - Strongly typed interfaces that are consistent across platforms.
 - The ability to write your code in C++, either exclusively or integrated with another native platform language, hence reducing the need to duplicate implementations across platforms.
 - The use of JSI, a JavaScript interface for native code, which allows for more efficient communication between native and JavaScript code than the bridge.

-A Fabric Component is created starting from a **JavaScript specification**.
+A Fabric Native Component is created starting from a **JavaScript specification**.
 Then [**Codegen**](./pillars-codegen) creates some C++ scaffolding code to connect the component-specific logic (for example, accessing some native platform capability) to the rest of the React Native infrastructure.
 The C++ code is the same for all the platforms.
 Once the component is properly connected with the scaffolding code, it is ready to be imported and used by an app.

-The following section guides you through the creation of a Fabric Component, step-by-step, targeting React Native 0.70.0.
+The following section guides you through the creation of a Fabric Native Component, step-by-step, targeting React Native 0.70.0.

 :::caution
-Fabric Components only works with the **New Architecture** enabled.
+Fabric Native Components only works with the **New Architecture** enabled.
 To migrate to the **New Architecture**, follow the [Migration guide](../new-architecture-intro)
 :::

-## How to Create a Fabric Components
+## How to Create a Fabric Native Components

-To create a Fabric Component, you have to follow these steps:
+To create a Fabric Native Component, you have to follow these steps:

 1. Define a set of JavaScript specifications.
 2. Configure the component so that **Codegen** can create the shared code and it can be added as a dependency for an app.